investments test

 This investments quiz aims to test your knowledge of the material covered in our free investments course.
 The quiz is a multiple-choice test.
 It consists of three sections:

-The answers and solutions are provided at the bottom of this page.
+The solutions are provided at the bottom of this page.

 Section A: Return calculations